Four Killed In Militant Shelling On Aleppo Dormitories

 Date

-(MENAFN- IANS) Damascus, Nov 29 (IANS) Four civilians were killed and several university students were injured on Friday when armed groups fired shells at a dormitory complex in Aleppo city in Syria.
+DAMASCUS, Nov 30 (NNN-SANA) – Four civilians were killed and several university students were injured yesterday, when armed groups fired shells at a dormitory complex in Aleppo city, in northern Syria.

-The shelling marks one of the deadliest attacks in recent months on the area as ultra-radical groups launched a large-scale offensive on military sites in Aleppo's western countryside starting from Wednesday, Xinhua news agency reported quoting the state news agency SANA.
+The shelling marks one of the deadliest attacks in recent months on the area, as ultra-radical groups launched a large-scale offensive on military sites in Aleppo's western countryside, starting from Wednesday.

-The offensive disrupted key supply lines and caused casualties among the militants, said the report.
+The offensive disrupted key supply lines and caused casualties among the militants, said the report.– NNN-SANA

 Legal Disclaimer: